 Greetings fellow Postcrosser; my name is Barrie and I live on the Sussex coast at Bexhill-on-Sea.
-Now retired, my primary interest is philately and I work on a voluntary basis as Assistant Curator of Philatelic Collections for the Royal Philatelic Society London.
+Now retired, my primary interest is philately and postal history.
 My own Postal History collection specialises around British Postcard (Routes & Rates), British Postage Dues 1914-1971 and Mail-by-Rail through the County of Kent, including post sent to Europe on the Travelling Post Office trains of the 19th Century.

 I also have a great interest in the history of early-20th century Middle East, especially the Hejaz Railway (Damascus to Medina, and of T. E. Lawrence of Arabia fame!), Palestine ~ Syria ~ Transjordan ~ Lebanon ~ Iraq under the Ottoman Empire.

 My other passion is World Peace and I am co-founder of the Peace Mantra Foundation, so do visit us at www.peacefoundation.org.uk.